ricardogsilva/Arpav-PPCV-backend/README.md

   know what you are doing, as other parts of the system rely on it.
 - `ARPAV_PPCV__V2_API_MOUNT_PREFIX` - (str - "/api/v2") URL prefix of the web application API.
 Do not modify this unless you know what you are doing, as other parts of the system rely on it.
-- `ARPAV_PPCV__DJANGO_APP` - (`DjangoAppSettings`) - Django-related settings - THESE ARE NOT DOCUMENTED, AS THE LEGACY
-  DJANGO APP IS DEPRECATED AND SHALL BE REMOVED SOON.
 - `ARPAV_PPCV__LOG_CONFIG_FILE` - (Path - `None`) - Path to the config file for the logging of the application.
 - `ARPAV_PPCV__SESSION_SECRET_KEY` - (str - `"changeme"`) - Secret key used by starlette sessions.
 Set this to a big random string.